alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 11. What do you like in JavaScript?

+HTML and CSS
+1. What is difference between span and div?

 Azure
 1. What Azure services you have used?
 2. How to scale application?